SummaryRead the full fact sheet

 - The dentist can carefully trim gum tissue affected by gingival hyperplasia.

-- The dentist can recommend various treatments (such as veneers) that can improve the look of your mouth and smile.
+- The dentist can recommend cosmetic treatments (such as veneers) that can improve the look of your mouth and smile if it is important to you.

 - Avoid fizzy soft drinks, which are highly acidic and can erode tooth enamel.
 Drink fluoridated tap water instead.